Harsh Narayan

 Narayan is a grandson and disciple of sarangi player Ram Narayan.
 His father is the sarod player Brij Narayan.
 Narayan performed with Ram Narayan at the 57th Sawai Gandharva music festival.

 In 2016, Times Music released his first solo album entitled Scintillating Sarangi featuring the ragas Puriya Dhanashree and Patdeep.

+Narayan was awarded the Ustad Bismillah Khan Yuva Puraskar for 2020.